MintuJohnsontj/Aadhaar-card-Character-Recognition/README.md

 Our first task is to detect the required text from images/documents.
 Often, as the need is, you don’t want to read the entire document, rather just a piece of information like credit card number, Aadhaar/PAN card number, name, amount and date from bills, etc. Detecting the required text is a tough task but thanks to deep learning, we’ll be able to selectively read text from an image.

+Text detection or in general object detection has been an area of intensive research accelerated with deep learning.
+Today, object detection, and in our case, text detection, can be achieved through two approaches.
+i.
+Region-Based detectors
+ii.
+Single Shot detectors
+In Region-Based methods, the first objective is to find all the regions which have the objects and then pass those regions to a classifier, which gives us the locations of the required objects.
+So, it is a two-step process.
+Firstly, it finds the bounding box and afterwards, the class of it.
+This approach is considered more accurate but is comparatively slow as compared to the Single Shot approach.
+Algorithms like Faster R-CNN and R-FCN take this approach.
+Single Shot detectors, however, predict both the boundary box and the class at the same time.
+Being a single step process, it is much faster.
+However, it must be noted that Single Shot detectors perform badly while detecting smaller objects.
+SSD and YOLO are Single Shot detectors.
+Often, there is a tradeoff between speed and accuracy while choosing the object detector.
+For example, Faster R-CNN has the highest accuracy, while YOLO is fastest among all.
+Here is a great article which compares different detectors, and provides comprehensive insights on how they work.
+To decide which one to use, totally depends on your application.
+Here, we are using YOLOv3 here mainly because, No one can beat it when it comes to speed.
+Has good enough accuracy for our application.
+YOLOv3 has Feature Pyramid Network (FPN) to detect small objects better.

 ## What is Aadhaar?

 https://uidai.gov.in/